Facts you should know about infertility

 What are the different types of assisted reproductive technology (ART)?

-ART procedures sometimes involve the use of donor eggs (eggs from another woman), donor sperm, or previously frozen embryos.
-Donor eggs are sometimes used for women who can not produce eggs.
-Also, donor eggs or donor sperm is sometimes used when the woman or man has a genetic disease that can be passed on to the baby.
+ART procedures sometimes involve the use of donor eggs (eggs from another woman), donor sperm, or donated embryos.
+Donor eggs are sometimes used for women who cannot produce eggs.
+Also, donor eggs or donor sperm are sometimes used when the woman or man has a genetic disease that can be passed on to the baby.
 An infertile woman or couple may also use donor embryos.
 These are embryos that were either created by couples in infertility treatment or were created from donor sperm and donor eggs.
 The donated embryo is transferred to the uterus.
 The child will not be genetically related to either parent.

 Women with ovaries but no uterus may be able to use a gestational carrier.
 This may also be an option for women who shouldn’t become pregnant because of a serious health problem.
 In this case, a woman uses her own egg.
 It is fertilized by her partner’s sperm and the embryo is placed inside the carrier’s uterus.

 Preimplantation genetic testing is a procedure used to identify genetic disorders or chromosomal abnormalities in embryos created during an IVF cycle.
 One or more cells are biopsied from each embryo and sent for testing.
 These procedures used to be referred to as preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD).